chharvey/counterpoint/docs/reference/functions.md

 ## Function Declarations
 Function declarations are statements that declare and construct new functions.
-The new function object is called a **named function** because it’s given an identifier when constructed.
+The new function object is called a **named function** because it’s given an identifier when constructed and it must be called by name.
 The following statement is a function declaration.
 ```
 func computeHypotenuse(a: float, b: float): float {